barrelstrength/craft-sprout-mailchimp/README.md

-# Countries Field for Sprout Forms
+# Mailchimp integrations for the Sprout Plugins

-A custom front-end Countries Field for [Sprout Forms](https://github.com/barrelstrength/craft-sprout-forms).
+- A custom Subscribe email to lists Integration for [Sprout Forms](https://github.com/barrelstrength/craft-sprout-forms).

 ## Installation